Short Paid Invoices: How to Handle Short Payments

 And ineffective collections processes that fail to consider short payments can further negatively impact cash flow, and burden your accounts receivable team.

 - How to engage in dispute and deduction management

-- Best practices for preventing unexpected short pays and ensuring your invoices get paid in full
+- Best practices for preventing unexpected short paid invoices (and ensuring your invoices are paid in full)

-A short-paid invoice is usually an indication that the customer is disputing some portion of what you’ve billed them for.
+A short paid invoice is usually indicative of a customer disputing some portion of what you’ve billed them for.
 That dispute may be valid or invalid, but either way, it’s something that your accounts receivable (AR) team must deal with quickly and professionally.

-Leaving a short pay unaddressed for any period of time effectively provides your customer a no-interest loan at the expense of your company’s bottom line.
+Leaving a short paid invoice unaddressed for any period of time effectively provides your customer a no-interest loan at the expense of your company’s bottom line.
 This also increases the chances that the outstanding balance will remain unaddressed and end up permanently unpaid.

 Why do businesses short pay invoices?

 There are many good reasons why a customer might partially pay an invoice, and there are also less respectable motivations.
 Let’s call these reasons “valid” and “invalid.”

 Valid reasons to short pay invoices